Agedob/MERN/React/1/README.md

 when you send to deployment use (npm run build)
---the BUILD folder is what you want code to run it on bassic http server ( serve -s build -p 8000) -->
+--the BUILD folder is what you want code to run it on bassic http server ( serve -s build -p 8000) npm start npm run server npm i json-server npm i
+-->